tropicbliss/buckshot/README.md

 ## New update (v0.6.0)

 This will be the last major update for a long time (I swear I'll stop making new versions so frequently).
 It changes copying a json string containing access and refresh token to a simple access token.
 Due to security concerns I will not be exposing the client secret for Microsoft authentication.
-I will also not redirect the user to Minecraft's official MS authentication page to collect the access and refresh token because people tend to use snipers in a headless environment (Virtual Private Servers) and I do not want to maintain both authentication methods.
+I will also not redirect the user to Minecraft's official MS authentication page to collect the access and refresh token because people tend to use snipers in a headless environment (Virtual Private Servers) and I do not want to maintain both authentication methods (in which both my authentication service and the application itself does the same thing).

 ## For sniper developers